CoolSculpting ™–The Most popular non-surgical fat reduction treatment

 What are other types of body contouring treatments?

-Although Coolsculpting is by far the most commonly used technology with millions of cycles performed to date, there are a multitude of other technologies for body contouring on the market that we have looked at.
-These include:
+Although Coolsculpting is by far the most commonly used technology with millions of cycles performed to date, there are a multitude of other technologies for body contouring on the market.
+At Nakatsui DermaSurgery, we will sometimes use a combination of three different modalities: (1) cryolipolysis (Coolsculpting), (2) radiofrequency (Evolve Transform), and (3) electromagnetic technology (Evolve Tone).
+The complete list of options includes:

 Ultrasound technology has been around for many years in medicine.
 There are two classes of ultrasound used for body sculpting.
 The first type is low-intensity, low frequency pulsed ultrasound waves and one example of this is UltraShape.
 The second type is high intensity focused ultrasound to deliver heat to the target tissue and one example of this is Liposonix.